dalek-cryptography/curve25519-dalek/README.md

-This crate provides two levels of API: a bare byte-oriented `x25519` function which matches the function specified in [RFC7748][rfc7748], as well as a higher-level Rust API for ephemeral Diffie-Hellman.
+This crate provides two levels of API: a bare byte-oriented `x25519` function which matches the function specified in [RFC7748][rfc7748], as well as a higher-level Rust API for static and ephemeral Diffie-Hellman.

 ## Examples